Tiller-Kun/BrainTiller/README.md

 ## Congratulations! :tada:

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run and modified the React Native App, in this case, BrainTiller! :partying_face:

 ### Now what?